 Today I will again be the worst mom in the world when I make them clean the playroom and put their laundry away.

 But one day they will thank me for teaching them to be organized and clean.

 Yesterday I felt like a failure as a parent.

 Today I don’t feel much better about that.

 But one day I will look back and realize that I did something right because my kids turned out pretty good!

 Parenting is hard.
 There are days where I wonder if I am making a difference.
 Other days I feel like I am failing.
 There are days that I wish I could go to the bathroom by myself.
 Maybe even take more than a two-minute shower.
-But then I look at my kids and realize how have you grown up so fast?
+But then I look at my kids and ask where the time has gone.
 Where have all my little babies gone?
 And then I think, one day this will all be gone, and I’m going to miss this!one day this will all be gone, and I’m going to miss this!one day this will all be gone, and I’m going to miss this!

 What are you going to miss most when your kids aren’t so little anymore?